mel-miller/a11y-navbar/README.md

-# A11y Menubar
+# A11y Navbar

-A11y Menubar is an attempt at creating a WAI-ARIA 2.0 AA compatible navigation bar menu script for use in websites.
-It may be better named "A11y Navbar" or something to that effect, so, maybe the name will change eventually since it's really not supposed to be anything fancier than just a basic navbar (as opposed to some sort of elaborate menu system).
+A11y Navbar is an attempt at creating a WAI-ARIA 2.0 AA compatible navigation bar menu script for use in websites.
+It follows the [ARIA Design Pattern for Menu/Menubar](https://www.w3.org/TR/wai-aria-practices-1.1/#menu) but it's really not supposed to be anything fancier than just a basic website navbar (as opposed to some sort of elaborate menu system).

 ## Development